Do you want to compare SurveyMonkey vs Alchemer (formerly known as SurveyGizmo) vs WPForms?

 - Multiple choice fields

-- Likert scale fields (which we sometimes call matrix questions)
+- Likert scale fields (some survey platforms call these matrix questions)

 In the form settings, you’ll find 2 simple settings for surveys and polls: